cupadhyayy/online-library/README.md

 package.json             # Project dependencies and scripts
 README.md                # Instructions on how to run the application

+Step-6: Start the Development Server npm start

+Then open  http://localhost:3000 in your browser to view the app.

+**Built With**
+ React
+ React Router
+ Redux
+ Form Validation

  **Github Link**
-GitHub repository containing the project (https://github.com/cupadhyayy/online-library.git )
+GitHub repository containing the project ( https://github.com/cupadhyayy/online-library.git)